How much does a funeral cost?

 “Once you get the death certificate, the process of getting insurance proceeds — unless there's something odd about the death — can come pretty quickly.
 So it can really make a difference.
 It may be a little harder for that executor to get access to resources,” says Kirchenbauer.

 The best way to prepare your family for your death is to have a solid plan in place.
-Work with an insurance agent to find a life insurance policy to cover your funeral costs and an attorney to draft a will and testament that designates your estate and final wishes.
+Work with an insurance agent to find a life insurance policy to cover your funeral costs and with an attorney to draft a will that designates your estate and final wishes.
+You may also want to investigate living trusts and other options.

 References